ViktorOlausson/BuildYourOwnX/README.md

 # Description
-this repo contains X different projects:<br/>
+This repo contains X different projects:<br/>
 An text editor in C
 #
 To run TextEditorInC: